PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 To access the search options user should go to the [View Menu](#3-view-menu) (**A**) at the top bar.
 To open the search panel, click "Search" button (**C**) which will display two options:

 ###### i). *Search For Pathway Elements*
-If the user would like to search by elements within the pathway, click  "Pathway Elements" button (**D**).
+If the user would like to search by elements within the pathway, click the  "Pathway Elements" button (**D**).
 This will open a search options on the left side of the application window (as a tab in the side bar).

 ![View SearchForElements](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_SearchForElements.png)
 *Fig. 7c.
 Pathway elements page.*